-In this article: how visible, on-skin proof turns skincare claims into something a consumer can see and feel in seconds - and why that matters more than narrative copy.
+In this article: how demo-led, on-skin proof turns skincare claims into something a consumer can see and feel in seconds - the demo-led model behind the best skin-deep brand activations.

 This piece is the visualisation-first counterpart to our broader brand storytelling article.
 Where that piece looks at the narrative architecture, this one focuses on the on-skin proof points that make those narratives believable.